Your custom home builder needs to navigate a maze of government regulations and custom homeowners can help make the process easier

 This is where homeowners can make things easier for everyone.
 The best way to avoid disappointment is to choose your custom home builder before designing your home.
 Doing this means builder and architect can work together to ensure that the plans are drawn to meet all local requirements.
 (Getting a builder involved at the design stage has other benefits, such as ensuring that your budget will be enough to complete the home, but that’s another topic.)

 The point here is that regulations can be a minefield.
 You need someone who has a good relationship with the local building department, who understands the regulations and who can navigate them without incident.
-It’s one of the many reasons for hiring an experienced pro to build your dream home.
+It’s one of the many reasons for hiring an experienced pro to build your dream custom home.